Updated May 27, 2025

 Be Honest -- Do They Smell?

 The good news is reusable cloth pads tend to stay a lot fresher than disposable pads!
-That’s because their fabric breathes, which allows moisture to evaporate.
+That’s because their fabric breathes, allowing moisture to evaporate.
 Less moisture means fewer bacteria to produce unwanted smells.

 If you do happen to notice an odd smell coming from your nether regions, common bacterial imbalances could be to blame, so it’s important to get it checked out by your doctor.